-The print version will soon be unavailable from the printer.
+The print version is unavailable from the printer.
 It may still be available for a time.
 I will continue to look for copies online, both new and used.
-Active links will be kept, but the novel may not actually be available from a given site.
+The links below state that copies are available.
+The Ebay link will vary.
 Sorry for any inconvenience.

 eBook available at

 The Ebook is available again.
 The links below are up to date.